0xtomotech/hooper-stats-backend/README.md

 ## 📄 License

-[Specify the license under which this project is released]
+This project is licensed under the [MIT License](https://opensource.org/licenses/MIT).